appzer/Athom-Homey-Pushsafer/README.md

 This app lets you send [pushsafer.com](https://www.pushsafer.com/) notifications to use in flows on a Homey device (by Athom).

-1. Go to Pushsafer.com and login
+1. Go to [pushsafer.com](https://www.pushsafer.com/) and login
-2. Grab your user key or alias key (with predefined device, sound, icon & vibration)
+2. Grab your user key or alias key (with predefined device, sound, icon & vibration) from the dashboard
 3. Go to settings on your Homey, and under Pushsafer Notifications fill in your private or alias key and save.

 ### Changelog